-Include cost and complexity co-morbidities table as Attachment 4.
-If the program will not use RWHAP Part B supplemental funding due to the impact of co-morbidities in the state/territory, attach a one-page document that indicates "Attachment 4: Not Applicable."
-This one-page document will not count toward the application page limit.
+Provide the cost and complexity co-morbidities table and narrative as Attachment 4.

+If the program will not use RWHAP Part B supplemental funding due to the impact of co-morbidities in the state/territory, provide a one-page document that indicates "Attachment 4: Not Applicable."